tcampanella/GoEuroTest/README.md

 The project contains also a set of test (see package "com.goEuroTest.test").

-The URL, name of the csv file and additional output strings can be found under _src/main/resources/configuration/configuration.properties_
+The URL, name of the csv file and additional output strings can be found under: _src/main/resources/configuration/configuration.properties_

 ## License